lmcinnes/umap/doc/supervised.rst

 Our example dataset for this exploration will be the `Fashion-MNIST dataset from Zalando
 Research <https://github.com/zalandoresearch/fashion-mnist>`__.
-It is desgined to be a drop-in replacement for the classic MNIST digits dataset, but uses images of fashion items (dresses, coats, shoes, bags, etc.) instead of handwritten digits.
+It is designed to be a drop-in replacement for the classic MNIST digits dataset, but uses images of fashion items (dresses, coats, shoes, bags, etc.) instead of handwritten digits.
 Since the images are more complex it provides a greater challenge than MNIST digits.
 We can load it in